backdrop-contrib/node_noindex/README.md

 when you edit an individual node of the type.
 This let you check “Set `noindex` in HTML head”.
-Checking this box and saving the node sets the `robots` metatag to `noindex` and removes the `canonical` relation added by core in the HTML head of this node
+Checking this box and saving the node sets the `robots` metatag to `noindex` and removes the `canonical` relation added by core in the HTML head of this node.

 Views integration
 -----------------